 - a) Members will have 120 days from the date a reservation is approved to submit a request for disbursement of a subsidy award or the reservation of funds will be cancelled.
 An extension may be approved at the discretion of the Bank upon the member's written request, prior to expiration. - b) Members must request reimbursement for closed loans at or prior to the expiration of their reservation of funds.
-Any funds not requested for reimbursement at or prior to the expiration of a reservation of funds will be made available to all members for reservation, until December 31, 2022.
+Any funds not requested for reimbursement at or prior to the expiration of a reservation of funds will be made available to all members for reservation, until December 31, 2023.
 Members must complete a disbursement request and provide responses to the Bank's satisfaction within 120 days from the date of the Bank's initial clarification request.
-An extension may be approved at the discretion of the Bank upon the member's written request, prior to expiration. - c) For loans where the member has escrowed funds for construction or rehabilitation, work must be completed and all funds disbursed from the escrow account, and required documentation of payment of escrowed funds delivered to the Bank, within one year of the request for reimbursement.
-The request for reimbursement must be submitted before the expiration, if that work has not yet been completed.
 An extension may be approved at the discretion of the Bank upon the member's written request, prior to expiration.

+c) For loans where the member has escrowed funds for construction or rehabilitation, work must be completed and all funds disbursed from the escrow account, and required documentation of payment of escrowed funds delivered to the Bank, within one year of the request for reimbursement.

+When a loan has escrowed funds for rehabilitation and the member can provide paid invoices or receipts equal to the amount of the grant, the member may be eligible for reimbursement.
+The request for reimbursement must be submitted before the grant expiration.
+An extension may be approved at the discretion of the Bank upon the member's written request, prior to expiration.

-Documentation of payment of the entire escrowed amount must be submitted to the Bank for reimbursement.
+For construction, documentation of payment of the entire escrowed amount must be submitted to the Bank for reimbursement.
 Documentation should include paid receipts and/or lien waivers for construction or rehabilitation, and documentation of payment of unused funds to mortgage loan principal or as a credit toward the borrower's monthly payment.
 Unused funds may not be paid directly to the borrower.